vincentriemer/io-808/README.md

 ### reselect

-Used for efficient computed values from the Redux store.
+Used for efficiently computing values from the Redux store.
 A lot of the UI state depends on the state of over components so this library was a lifesaver in helping with the reasoning and performance of those dependencies.

 ### radium